- Courses Taught

 SCSC 618 - Analysis of Environmental Systems: (1-2) Credit 2 - Classical and contemporary methods for analyzing chemical components of environmental systems, soil, water, plants and gases; environmental chemistry coupled with experiential.
 Prerequisite: Graduate Classification.

 Specialty：Nutrients in Soil and Water in human dominated ecosystems

-Past work has investigated extractable soil nutrients in Texas and Ghana under tillage and cropping treatments; and iron and zinc for sorghum in Mali.
+Past work has investigated extractable soil nutrients in Texas and Ghana under tillage and cropping treatments; and iron and zinc in sorghum in Mali, and soils and water in Bangladesh, India and Iran.
 The investigation of carbon and nutrients released from decomposing mammals (mainly humans) with a view to estimating post-mortem interval is a relatively new field; decomposing mammals introduce another source of carbon and nutrients into the soil environment which is under researched.
-An expansion of this forensic research is the development of use of UV-Vis-NIR spectroscopy with statistical models for trace soil evidence for a) determining percent similarity of soils and b) post-mortem interval prediction.
+An expansion of this forensic research has been the development of use of UV-Vis-NIR spectroscopy with statistical models for trace soil evidence for a) determining percent similarity of soils and b) post-mortem interval prediction.